borisding/avenue-express/README.md

 ## Changelog

 All notable changes made to the project will be documented on [release page](https://github.com/borisding/avenue-express/releases).
+Always using the latest version for new project.

 This project adheres to [Semantic Versioning](http://semver.org/).